codaamok/Get-CMUnusedSources/README.md

 ### -Log

 Specify this to enable logging.
 The log file(s) will be saved to the same directory as this script with a name of `<scriptname>_<datetime>.log`.
 Rolled log files will follow a naming convention of `<filename>_1.lo_` where the int increases for each rotation.

-### -LogFileSize

-Set the maximum size you want for each rolled over log file.
-This is only applicable if NumOfRotatedLogs is greater than 0.
-Default value is 5MB.
-The unit of measurement is bytes however you can specify units such as KB, MB etc.

-### -NumOfRotatedLogs

-Set the maximum number of log files you wish to keep.
-Default value is 5MB.
-Specify `0` for unlimited.
+Each maximum log file is 2MB.

 ### -ExportReturnObject